indic-dict/stardict-sanskrit/README.md

 * Clone this repo.
 (You can use `git clone --depth 1 https://github.com/sanskrit-coders/stardict-sanskrit.git` to get just the latest files.)

 ## Update dictionary files
-With `sa-sanskritnlp.vyAkaraNa.vyAkaraNa/laghu-kaumudi/laghu-kaumudi.babylon` as an example:
+With `sa-vyAkaraNa/laghu-kaumudi/laghu-kaumudi.babylon` as an example:
 * If the scripts have changed in some way (You can do this anyway - won't hurt.)
 	* do `rm -r /tmp/scala*`.
 	* Update the repositories mentioned in the Initial setup section.
 		* An easy way to do this is to run: `~/stardict-sanskrit/sync_all_repos.sh "git pull"`
 * Update the babylon file.
-* Change directory to sa-sanskritnlp.vyAkaraNa.vyAkaraNa.
+* Change directory to sa-vyAkaraNa.
 * Run: make DICTS='laghu-kaumudi'.
-This will run the commands listed in sa-sanskritnlp.vyAkaraNa.vyAkaraNa/makefile sequentially.
-All dictionaries and tars under sa-sanskritnlp.vyAkaraNa.vyAkaraNa will be rebuilt as of 20160321.
+This will run the commands listed in sa-vyAkaraNa/makefile sequentially.
+All dictionaries and tars under sa-vyAkaraNa will be rebuilt as of 20160321.
 * Watch out for errors and warnings.
 * If you are satisfied with the output, add (preferably only the files you intended to change), commit and push.
 If not, open an issue.
 * [Optional but preferred] Create a new release, and use those files!